Salable/node-sdk/docs/docs/plans/get-capabilities.md

 _Type:_ `string`

-Plan `uuid` of the plan you wish to retrieve
+The `uuid` of the Plan to return the Features from

 ## Return Type